 Understand that it’s about your children’s welfare

 Divorce or separation can cause a lot of emotional turmoil resulting in people focusing too much on their own pain and needs.
 This can make you forget to cater for your children’s needs.
 The custody is neither about you nor your relationship with your ex, but about your child or children.
 Though it might be hard for you to co-parents, your child needs a good upbringing within a healthy environment.
 Set aside your ego and pain and determine what is best for your child.
+You can also ask for help from your child custody attorney to set up an excellent co-parenting agreement.

 Set realistic goals and commitments